cs4k/cs4k.github.io/functions/style-guide.md

 All module elements should be re-exported by a single module.ts file.

-This simplifies the importing process from outside the module.
+This simplifies the importing process from outside the module because all of a module's exports are in one file.
+If one wants to read about a certain export, the module.ts file also specifies the sources of all exports.
+The module.ts file may also contain brief descriptions of module elements.

 This also gives us the liberty to re-organize the module from the inside without having to worry about breaking the module's interface.